Interlisp/medley/internal/loadups/man-page/loadup.1.md

 >>f, full, 4: Run the loadup sequence through Stage 4 (full.sysout).
 Full.sysout is copied into the loadups directory.

 >>a, apps, 5: Run the loadup sequence through Stage 5 (apps.sysout).
+Also run the Aux stage as if --aux option had been specified.
+Apps.sysout and the Aux files are copied into the loadups directory.

+>>a-, apps-, 5-: Run the loadup sequence through Stage 5 (apps.sysout).
+The Aux stage is not run unless otherwise specified.
 Apps.sysout is copied into the loadups directory.
+Also run the Aux stage as if --aux option had been specified.

 **-s STAGE \-\-start STAGE, -start STAGE**
 :  Start the loadup process using the files previously created by STAGE.
 These files are looked for first in the loadups directory or, if not found there, in the work directory.
 It is an error if the files created by      						STAGE cannot be found.